Redislabs-Solution-Architects/redisbank/README.md

 Java/Spring Boot/Spring Data Redis Reactive application that shows a searchable transaction overview with realtime updates as well as a personal finance management overview with realtime balance and biggest spenders updates.
 UI in Bootstrap/CSS/Vue.

+Features in this demo:

+Redis Streams for the realtime transactions
+Redis TimeSeries for the balance over time
+RediSearch for searching transactions
+Sorted Sets for the 'biggest spenders'
+Redis hashes for session storage (via Spring Session)

 # Getting Started

 ## Prerequisites